BasiaFusinska/katacoda-scenarios/tensorflow-getting-started/tensorflow-mnist-estimators/model.md

 `feature_columns = [tf.contrib.layers.real_valued_column("", dimension=image_size*image_size)]`

 Next step is to initiate the model itself.
 As mentioned before we use `DNNClassifier` as it uses deep neural network underneath.
 There is only one hidden layer, so the `hidden_units` parameter (which is a list of sizes) contains only one number.
+As an optimiser there will be used `AdamOptimizer`.

 `classifier = tf.contrib.learn.DNNClassifier(
         feature_columns=feature_columns,
         hidden_units=[hidden_size],
-        n_classes=labels_size)`
+        n_classes=labels_size,
+        optimizer=tf.train.AdamOptimizer())`

 Having this model we are ready to perform training.